Mortal Kombat: Deadly Alliance: Characters

 Deadly Alliance is notable for being the only game in the main series that does not feature Liu Kang as a playable character, as he and Shao Kahn only appear in the introduction video.
-Also mentioned in Konquest are the deaths of Goro, Kabal, Motaro and Sheeva, but they would later appear in sequels.
+Also mentioned in Konquest are the deaths of Goro, Kabal, Motaro, and Sheeva, but they would later appear in sequels.
 The Dragon King mentioned in the game would later appear as Onaga in the sequel Mortal Kombat: Deception.

 Due to hardware limitations, the Game Boy Advance port of Deadly Alliance features 12 of the 21 playable characters: Frost, Jax, Kano, Kung Lao, Kenshi, Kitana, Li Mei, Quan Chi, Scorpion, Shang Tsung, Sonya Blade, and Sub-Zero.
 A second port, subtitled Tournament Edition, retains only Quan Chi, Scorpion, and Shang Tsung, while adding Bo' Rai Cho, Cyrax, Drahmin, Hsu Hao, Johnny Cage, Mavado, Nitara, Raiden, and Reptile.
 Tournament Edition also adds three extra characters that were not present in the other versions: Sektor (a Cyrax palette swap), Noob Saibot (a Scorpion palette swap), and Sareena from the action-adventure spin-off Mortal Kombat Mythologies: Sub-Zero.
 Both versions exclude Blaze, Mokap, and Moloch.
-Tournament Edition is the only Mortal Kombat fighting game that does not feature Sub-Zero in any form, although Noob Saibot would be revealed as the original Sub-Zero in Mortal Kombat: Deception.
+Tournament Edition is the only Mortal Kombat fighting game that does not feature Sub-Zero in any form.
+However, Noob Saibot would be revealed as the original Sub-Zero in Mortal Kombat: Deception.

 Development

+Midway announced in early 1998 that work had begun on a fifth mainline Mortal Kombat game, and that it was being developed for Midway's new Zeus II arcade hardware.

-Despite the success of Mortal Kombat 4, the series had begun to suffer from overexposure by the late '90s, while spawning mostly failed or mediocre projects.
-The 1996 animated series Mortal Kombat: Defenders of the Realm lasted only one season, and in November 1997, Mortal Kombat: Annihilation, the sequel to the successful 1995 original, underperformed in theaters while also being panned by critics.
-The live-action series Mortal Kombat: Konquest lasted for only one season in 1998 despite strong ratings.
-On the game front, the side-scrolling Mortal Kombat Mythologies: Sub-Zero was met with limited interest, as was the Dreamcast port of Mortal Kombat 4 titled Mortal Kombat Gold; among critics, both games were considered mediocre at best and received less than favorable reviews.
-The final straw was the negative reception and poor sales of 2000's Mortal Kombat: Special Forces, which led to Midway putting the franchise on hold in order to focus on the development of Deadly Alliance.
+Despite the success of Mortal Kombat 4, the series began to suffer from overexposure by the late 1990s, spawning mostly failed or mediocre projects.
+The 1996 animated series Mortal Kombat: Defenders of the Realm lasted only one season while receiving negative reception from critics, and in November 1997, the film Mortal Kombat Annihilation, the sequel to the successful 1995 original, underperformed in theaters and was panned by critics.
+Despite strong ratings, the 1998 live-action series Mortal Kombat: Conquest lasted only one season.
+On the game front, the side-scrolling Mortal Kombat Mythologies: Sub-Zero was met with limited interest, as was the 1999 Dreamcast port of MK4 titled Mortal Kombat Gold.
+Negative reception and terrible sales beset 2000's Mortal Kombat: Special Forces.

-Mortal Kombat: Deadly Alliance was the first Mortal Kombat mainline title to be developed straight to home consoles, given the waning popularity of arcades compared to its expensive hardware.
-Producer Ed Boon said that without "designing the game so it would take a quarter from you every two and a half minutes", there could be a bigger focus on single player.
+Deadly Alliance was the first Mortal Kombat mainline title to be developed directly for home consoles, as Midway had exited the waning arcade market after their 2000 release The Grid.
+Producer Ed Boon said that without "designing the game so it would take a quarter from you every two and a half minutes", there could be a bigger focus on single-player play.